South Downs Way 100 Mile Relay Rules

 8 Each team Captain will be issued with an Incident Report Form.
 This can be used to pass on information to the race organisers where they believe an improvement can be made to the race or where they or a team member has witnessed an infringement of the Rules.

 9 There are a number of points where in the past short cuts have been taken.
 This action could result in instant disqualification or severe time penalties.
-Listed below are detailed route directions and advice, with OS grid references, where confusion and/or cheating have occurred.
-These should be noted and the temptation avoided.
+Listed below are detailed route directions and advice, with OS grid and What Three Words references, where confusion and/or cheating have occurred.
+These should be noted and the temptation resisted.

 10 It is strongly recommended that runners should run their legs in advance and be sure that they know the route.
 There are no marshals and no route markers on the course other than National Trail signs.
 GPS navigation devices are permitted, but runners are recommended not to rely on them as a substitute for familiarising themselves with the route in advance.